straslerj/time_tracker/README.md

  1. Clone this repository to desired folder.
  2. You may want to take note of this location, but it is not strictly necessary.

- *Note: if you move the batch file to be somewhere more convinient e.g. the desktop be sure to update the path to the Python file to the full path.*
+ *Note: if you move the batch file to be somewhere more convinient e.g. the desktop (recommended) be sure to update the path to the Python file to the full path.*

 #### Starting the Timer
 1. Either a.
 Navigate to the repository and double-click on `time_tracker.bat` or b. (if on Windows) open Start (`⊞ Win`) and type `time_tracker.bat` and run the application.
 You will likely have to use option (a) to begin.